prumat4/monobank_api_client/README.md

 ### Integration Example

-Once you receive the data from these requests, you can integrate it into your workflow.
-For example, I use it to automatically update a Google Spreadsheet where I track my finances.
+Once you receive the data from these requests, you can integrate it into your workflow, see src/example.rs for reference.

 ### Setup